The Resurgence of Joie: Celebrity-Approved Shoes and Dresses Making a Comeback

 Accessible luxury seemed to be the family business.
 While Max created couture-like evening gowns for less, Serge became the pioneer of casual chic fashion at a mid-tier price point.

-Joie, a literal translation of the French word for joy, was derived from the phrase joie de vivre, or the delight of being alive.
-Serge wanted to create a brand celebrating a carefree feminine spirit with an effortlessly chic yet romantic feel.
+Joie, a literal translation of the French word for joy, is derived from the phrase “joie de vivre,” meaning the delight of being alive.
+Serge wanted to create a brand celebrating a carefree, feminine spirit with an effortlessly chic yet romantic feel.

 It became a hit from its native Californian shores to the grand boulevards of New York, and all the major cities in between.